yachuyangyang/InflameCop/README.md

     %% ==========================================
     %% 2.
 SPECIALIST SKILLS LAYER (Compressed Vertical Space)
     %% ==========================================
-    %% Using compact arrows to tell the engine to bring the layers closer together Coordinator --> GroupA
+    Coordinator --> GroupA
     Coordinator --> GroupB
     Coordinator --> GroupC